It seems like only yesterday when I upgraded to Ubuntu 14.04, but it’s been several years and it’s time now to move on to Ubuntu 16.04.

 (I’m as loyal to Namecheap as I am to Linode, and this is just one of the many reasons why.
 Plus, Namecheap are the good guys. )

 I moved all my DNS zone files to Namecheap, and added the appropriate email forwarding.
 I also added redirects for subdomains that I had removed when I removed the static HTML files.
 Of course, now I get on average over 700 404 requests a day.
 Over time, I’ll add redirects or just let the 404s fall where they may.

-I don’t get worried about 404s nowadays.
-They’re like gray hair—they’re inevitable.
-Old posts I want to keep, I’ll manually load into WordPress.
+I just don’t get worried about 404s nowadays.
+They’re like gray hair—an inevitable consequence of the passage of time.
+I’ll manually load old posts I want to keep into WordPress.

 I added A records for my IPv4 addresses, and AAAA records for the new IPv6.
 I used CNAMEs for the working subdomains.
 Namecheap automatically adds a TXT record for email forwarding.

 Up and Running

 Once the DNS modifications were made and propagated, I could access my web sites on the new server.
 Best of all, the performance has improved significantly, and most of crap traffic was eliminated by getting rid of the email server.